 Benefits:

-Enables earlier interconnection and operation while system upgrades are underway.
+Enables earlier, limited interconnection and operation while required system upgrades are underway.

-Reduces customer idle time and improves project economics during the construction period.
+Reduces customer idle time and improves project economics during the construction period where interim operation is feasible.

-Maintains system safety by using operational controls as a temporary substitute for physical upgrades.
+Maintains system safety by using operational controls as a temporary measure during upgrade construction.

 Tradeoffs:

-Is explicitly temporary and does not eliminate the need for required system upgrades.
+Is explicitly temporary and does not eliminate or reduce the scope of required system upgrades.

-Subjects the facility to flexible operating limits and more potential curtailment during the bridge period.
+Subjects the facility to flexible operating limits and potentially higher curtailment during the bridge period.

+Involves additional operational and integration complexity and costs due to the need to study and implement both a flexible solution (though temporary) and an eventual firm solution.

-Requires coordination to transition from fully flexible to normal operation once upgrades are complete.
+Requires careful coordination to transition from flexible operation to firm service once upgrades are complete.

 Export or Import Limitation Schemes (Permanent Derating)

 In some cases, a customer may determine that permanently reducing the size of their facility is preferable to triggering distribution system upgrades.
-Under this construct, a project may elect to permanently derate its export and/or import capability to a level that avoids the need for system modifications.
-Once this election is made, the reduced capacity becomes the project’s effective interconnection size and is treated as such for all interconnection purposes.
+Under this construct, a project may elect, subject to Company review and approval, to permanently derate its export and/or import capability to a level that avoids the need for certain system modifications.
+Once this election is approved, the reduced capacity becomes the project’s effective interconnection size and is treated as such for all interconnection purposes.
 The project then proceeds as a standard DG interconnection at the revised MW level, with no flexible operating construct required.
 From a process perspective, this is accomplished by revising the facility size on the interconnection application, after which the project is evaluated and interconnected consistent with the tariff-defined requirements applicable to that capacity.

 While permanent derating represents a reduction in site size, it does not necessarily result in reduced system impacts in all cases.
 Changes in facility size can affect distribution system modeling assumptions, including DER contributions used to determine upgrade needs, protection coordination, and voltage performance.
 In some circumstances, a reduction in one customer’s project size may shift upgrade cost responsibility to a subsequent customer that would not otherwise have been obligated to pay, or may cause certain costs to move to rate base, affecting all customers.
 Additionally, site size reductions may introduce or alter protection or voltage considerations that require further evaluation.